14 Sep Survival at Sea

 By Ed Masters

 There are innumerable tales of incredible voyages, surreal experiences and sorrowful tragedies above and below the ‘wine dark waves’ of the seas.
-A well-known hymn describes man’s fears and reliance on God for that safety:
+A well-known hymn describes man’s fears and reliance on God for that safety and survival:

 Eternal Father, strong to save

 Oh, hear us when we cry to Thee,

 The Book of Jonah describes how Jonah tried to escape the command of God to preach at Nineveh by boarding a ship bound for Tarshish instead.
 God sent a tremendous storm endangering the ship.
 The sailors drew lots to see who was the cause of the storm, and those lots fell to Jonah.
 He was thrown overboard to his fate with the whale.
 (Featured image)